5N ID Integration

 • options – ResolveCredentialsOptions object containing either:

-• - q – email address or username for forward lookup (case-insensitive)
+• - q – email address, username, or domain for forward lookup (case-insensitive)

 • - partyId – party ID for reverse lookup (e.g., "party::12200d35764b9b490251e499af00626b54516c4f3f1c021c2eb72bf7c72f38662cb0")

-• Note: Provide exactly one of q or partyId, but not both.
+• Note: Provide exactly one of q, partyId, or a.

 Example